Azure/Solution-Architecture-Questions/docs/technical-requirements.md

     * Do you need Firewall?
 Egress/Ingress restrictions?
     * Are you subject to any regulatory/organizational mandates or policies?
 * Identity
-    * Do you need to support 3rd party authentication from commercial providers? (ex.
-B2C)
+    * Do you need to support identities from identity providers external to Azure Active Directory (eg., Google, Facebook, Active Directory Federation Services)?
+        * Do you need to share your apps and resources with external users?
+(B2B collaboration)
-    * Do you need to support authentication between partners (ex.
-B2B)
+        * Do you need to build user journets with a white-label identity management solution for consumer- and customer-facing apps (B2C collaboration)
+        * Refer to the 'Compare External Identities solutions table for more decisions points (https://docs.microsoft.com/en-us/azure/active-directory/external-identities/compare-with-b2c)
+    * What are you currently using to authenticate your users?
-    * What are you currently using to authenticate?
+    * What are you currently using to authorize user/group/service access to your services?
 * Data
     * Do you have retention policy?
 How is data backed up?
     * Are their policies impacting how the data is shared?
     * How much data does the solution generate?
 How much data do you intake daily?
     * Is your data segregated by customer?
 How do they access the data?
     * What kind of data is being stored?
 What is it used for?
 * AI
     * What level of AI is of interest?
 (Bots, Cognitive Service API, Data Scientist platforms, Machine Learning models)
     * What skill sets do you have on staff?
 (Data scientists, Developers)